tangentsoft/mysqlpp/README.md

 MySQL++’s development home is its [Fossil repository][home].
-You may be reading this via its [GitHub mirror][ghm], but that repository is read-only, meant only for use with automation tooling based on Git.
+You may be reading this via its [GitHub mirror][ghm], but that repository is read-only, meant as a download-only mirror and for use by automation tooling based on Git.
+Checkins to the Fossil repository get pushed into the GitHub mirror within a day.

 [ghm]:  https://github.com/tangentsoft/mysqlpp
 [home]: https://tangentsoft.com/mysqlpp/